The Fintech Revolution is not a fairy tale or science fiction; it’s reality changing the shape of the global financial system.

 It wouldn’t be fair if we concealed the flip side of the FinTech startups and banks’ collaboration.

-Fast implementation of cutting-edge technologies raises challenges for financial firms and the whole industry.
+The fast implementation of cutting-edge technologies raises challenges for financial firms and the whole industry.

 Risks to firms: